-Before I offer my own answer here’s ag quick review of how things are and look like going.
+Before I offer my own answer here’s a quick review of how things are and look going.

 * President Obama is not going to use the leverage he has to cause or try to cause Israel to end its defiance of international law and denial of justice for the Palestinians.